 Examples of Student Essays

-Below are typical examples of literary analysis or composition essays 3rd grade, 4th grade, 6th grade, 8th grade and 9th grade students have developed during class.
-All examples have the elements required for strong analytic paragraphs/essays which includes a clear claim (green), increasing in complexity with age, information or evidence (yellow) from the text to support the claim, analysis (orange) logically presented to prove the claim, and an ending (red) which summarizes and eventually extends the argument.
+Below, please find examples of literary analysis essays that 3rd through 9th grade students have developed during class.
+All examples have the elements required for strong analytic paragraphs/essays, which include a clear claim (green), which increases in complexity with age, relevant evidence (yellow) from the text, analysis (orange) logically presented to prove the claim, and an ending (red) which summarizes and eventually extends the argument.
+Essays demonstrate sentence variety, strong vocabulary, and literary devices to enhance fluency and engagement.

 Orange: Detailed Analysis